ayushsingh82/Ubit-Scan/README.md

-# NibiScan
+# UbitScan

 ## Introduction

-NibiScan is a tool designed to simplify the tracking of transactions and balances within the nibi domain.
-Tracking transactions and balances through the nibi domain can be challenging, so NibiScan aims to provide a one-stop solution for tracking addresses, balances, internal transactions, and external transactions.
+UbitScan is a tool designed to simplify the tracking of transactions and balances within the ubit domain.
+Tracking transactions and balances through the ubit domain can be challenging, so UbitScan aims to provide a one-stop solution for tracking addresses, balances, internal transactions, and external transactions.
+We have connected .eth to .ubit through ICNS (Interchain naming system) https://app.icns.xyz/

 ## Features